cs50/ap-2020/curriculum/1/notes/index.md

     ```
   * It turns out, our program recognized that a signed integer (an integer with a positive or negative sign) couldn't store that next value, and printed an error.
 Then, since it tried to double it anyways, `i` became a negative number, and then 0.
 * The Y2K problem arose because many programs stored the calendar year with just two digits, like 98 for 1998, and 99 for 1999.
 But when the year 2000 approached, the programs would have stored 00, leading to confusion between the years 1900 and 2000.
-* A Boeing 787 airplane also had a bug where a counter in the generator overflows after a certain number of days of continuous operation, since the number of seconds it has been running could no longer be stored in that counter.
+* A Boeing 787 airplane (another type of computing innovation) also had a bug where a counter in the generator overflows after a certain number of days of continuous operation, since the number of seconds it has been running could no longer be stored in that counter.
 * In an older version of Civilization, integer underflow leads to one of the characters, Gandhi, becoming much more aggressive since his "aggression" value, already low,  becomes large when too much is subtracted from it.
 For example, if we had `00000001` stored, and subtract 1 from it, we would have `00000000`.
 But if we were to subtract 2, we actually roll backwards to `11111111`, which is the largest positive value!
 * So, we've seen a few problems that can happen, but hopefully now too understand why and how to prevent them.
 * With this week's problem set, we'll use the CS50 Lab, built on top of the CS50 Sandbox, to write some programs with walkthroughs to guide us.